manishbista28/articles/messaging.md

 ### Integrated Products
 Besides the standalone primary usecase mentioned above, secure messaging is useful as a plugin to more complex dapps.
 For example, it can be used in on-chain multiplayer games for private group chats or to securely log user interactions; it can be used with social dapps built on exclusivity where sharing content with only one's following could be desirable; it can be used with reward based dapps where only users with necessary credentials can decrypt the content and claim reward and so on.

 TODO++++
+- how XMTP and Farcaster have integrated their secure messaging to larger ecosystem
+- etc

 With this, we've learnt that the value of secure messaging is better understood if we consider it as a small integral dapp that fits in with other products and benefits the ecosystem.